Daniel-KM/Omeka-S-module-EasyAdmin/README.md

 Quick start
 -----------

-Currently, the form to process the checks is in the config of the module and results are in the log of the job.
+Go to the menu "Bulk Check", select your process, set your options if needed, and click the submit buttons.
+The results are available in logs currently.

 TODO
 ----

-- Output results as tsv (`/files/check/tsv_date_time.tsv`) as BulkExport.
+- Output results as tsv (`/files/check/tsv_date_time.tsv`) as BulkExport or in a table.
-- Integrate the similar module [`Derivative Images`]?
 - Check files with the wrong extension.
+- Add width/height/duration as data for image/audio/video to avoid to get them each time (modules [Iiif Server] and [Image Server]).
+- Remove old logs.

 Warning